Recently, a question has been spinning in my mind:

 Lee Strobel Explains:

-To this list, I would add “Chance Conversations,” based on Phillip and the Ethiopian Eunuch
+To this list, I would add “Chance Conversations,” based on Philip and the Ethiopian Eunuch.

 The greatest contribution this book makes is the recognition of various evangelism styles.